 A carbon-12 atom showing six positively charged protons (green), six neutrally charged neutrons (blue), and six negatively charged electrons (red).
 Under typical circumstances, the electrons will most likely be distributed uniformly around the nucleus.

-However, due to random chance, the electrons in an atom could momentarily be unevenly distributed on one side of the nucleus.
-Because electrons are negatively charged, this uneven distribution will cause the atom to have a temporary negative charge on the side with the excess electrons and a temporary positive charge on the opposite side.
+However, due to random chance, the negatively charged electrons in an atom could momentarily be unevenly distributed on one side of the nucleus.
+This uneven distribution will cause the atom to have a temporary negative charge on the side with the excess electrons and a temporary positive charge on the opposite side.
 As a result of this charge, one side of the atom may attract only the oppositely charged components of another atom, creating an induced dipole in that atom in turn as shown in the figure below.
 Van der Waals forces refer to the attraction and repulsion between atoms because of induced dipoles.

 Due to random chance, the electrons in the atom on the left have clustered on the left side of the atom, creating a net negative charge on this side of the atom, and therefore a net positive charge on the right side of the atom.
 This polarity induces a dipole in the atom on the right, whose electrons are attracted because of van der Waals forces.

-A ball on a hill offers a classic analogy for a protein folding into the lowest energy structure.
-As the ball is more likely to move down into a valley, a protein is more likely to fold into a more stable, low-energy conformation.
+A ball on a hill offers an analogy for a protein folding into the lowest energy structure.
+As the ball is more likely to move down into a valley, a protein is more likely to fold into a more stable, lower energy conformation.